- Full-time: 3-4 Years

 Stage 2 usually occurs in Year 2 for full-time students and Years 3 and 4 for students on the part-time programme.

-This stage of the DPhil will normally be devoted to data gathering, method development, analysis and mapping the outline structure of your thesis.
+This stage of the DPhil will normally be devoted primarily to research, including for instance data gathering, method development, experiments, and mapping the outline structure of your thesis.
 However, students will also need to make significant progress in writing their thesis, drafting at least two chapters in preparation for the Confirmation of Status milestone.
-This may include a period of fieldwork away from Oxford.
-Many students also use this time to start drafting journal articles, often in collaboration with their supervisors.
+This may include a period of fieldwork and travel away from Oxford.
+During this time, students are expected to work on conference presentations and journal articles, learning scientific writing in direct collaboration with their supervisor(s).

 Confirmation of DPhil Status is an essential stage on the way to the doctorate and confirms that the student is capable of producing a thesis of the necessary standard and within an appropriate timescale.
 It is not possible to submit a thesis for examination until DPhil status has been confirmed: this applies to students who have transferred to the DPhil from an Oxford MLitt, MSc or MPhil as well as to those who enter as a PRS student.

 The OII’s Graduate Studies Committee expects students to complete the confirmation interview by the end of the third year of study for full time students; and by the sixth year of study for part-time students.

 Stage 3 usually occurs in Year 3 for full-time students and Years 5 and 6 for students on the part-time programme.

 Stage 3 will concentrate on any final empirical work, and on writing up the final chapters for submission of the thesis.
 The thesis must be submitted within four years (full-time) and eight years (part-time) from the date of admission as a graduate student.
 In special circumstances, you may apply for an extension of time through the Graduate Studies Committee.
 The maximum extension permitted is two years, making six years (full-time) or ten years (part-time) of study in all.